 - What motivates you as a person and as a researcher?

 I find motivation in contributing something meaningful, doing something that has the potential to benefit people.
 What also motivates me is working with motivated and inspiring people.
 Being in a good atmosphere is one of the most motivating factors for me.

-Why did you choose to take a stand for organ donation?
+- Why have you chosen to take part in the RECYCLE ME movement for organ donation?

 When I got to hear about RECYCLE ME I felt it was a really good initiative.
 Awareness about organ donation must increase.
 Better general knowledge is necessary to help people to make a decision which could save lives.
 There is a lot of work to do in this area and RECYCLE ME is making a great contribution to awareness and research.